 Can My Roof Still be Worked on When it’s Raining?

 Now that we are entering into a time of hot, sunny days, you may not be worried about whether your roof can be worked on when it is raining.
-If you live in Marin, Sonoma or Napa, you may want to think again.
-The devasting fires of the last few years and the ensuing rebuilding efforts are keeping contractors of all stripes very busy.
-That includes roofing contractors.
-This year’s fire season may make things even worse, as wildfires are currently burning throughout the state.
+If you live in Marin, Sonoma, Napa, or anywhere in California, you may want to think again.
+The devasting fires have started again and the supply chain delays for construction materials to rebuild homes are keeping contractors of all stripes very busy.
+That includes roofing contractors who employ experienced roofers to tackle your roofing installation.

-The continuing concern about the new COVID-19 strains are also exacerbating already strained construction crew schedules and availability.
+The continuing concern about the new COVID-19 strains are also exacerbating already overburdened construction crew schedules and availability.
+That includes roofing professionals.
 It is also complicating efforts to bring more individuals into the trades through formal apprenticeships.
 The skilled labor shortage has been noted for years, with no solid solutions in sight.
-All this to say, you may well discover you can’t get on a roofing company’s calendar until after the rains begin this winter.
+All this to say, you may well discover you can’t get on a roofing company’s calendar until after the rains begin this fall and winter.

 How Do Roofers Work in the Rain?

-Working in the rain requires a measured approach.
-In fact, rain can give a roofer a chance to see if the water is draining effectively or pooling in sections that could point to a problem.
+Working during the rainy season requires a measured approach.
+In fact, rain can give a roofer a chance to see if the water is draining effectively or pooling in a section of shingles that could point to a leak or mold.
 If large areas of the roof are being repaired, the areas that still need repair can be protected by a water repellent tarp to prevent harmful water damage.

-That works, whether they are repairing a contained area of your roof or doing a complete tear off for a roof replacement.
+That works, whether they are repairing a contained area of your roof or doing a complete tear off for an entire roof replacement.
 Either way, the work can be done in sections targeting the damaged sections of the roof, one area at a time.
 So don’t let the rain clouds scare you.
 Wet conditions simply slow things down.

 Tearing off a roof in sections allows for those individual sections to be shingled, tiled or covered with new metal roofing material before moving on to the next area.
-If a project is started on a sunny day, when rain is predicted the next, working one section at a time allows for the roof to remain intact, essentially throughout the project.
-When that predicted rain turns into an unexpected high wind and thunderstorm, your roof remains secure, while your roofing company waits for the storms to pass, diminishing the risk of injuries.
-In turn, the contents of home are also secure.
+If a project is started on a sunny day, when rain is predicted for the next day, working one section at a time allows for the roof to remain intact, essentially throughout the project.
+When the forecast says rain, but it turns into unexpected high winds and thunderstorms, your roof remains secure, while your roofing company waits for the storms to pass, diminishing the risk of injuries.
+In turn, the contents of your home remain secure.

-Predicting what measure of rainfall we’ll receive in the Bay Area seems more impossible every year.
-Parts of Northern California are in a moderate drought.
-Yet, that could change on a dime, if we get heavy rains this fall and winter.
+Predicting what measure of rainfall we’ll receive in the Bay Area, seems more impossible every year.
+California is in its third year of severe drought.
+Yet, that could change, if we get heavy rains this fall and winter.
 If you are worried about possible leaks, or your roof hasn’t been inspected in years, you can call for an inspection as the first step.
 As we mentioned in an earlier post, the National Roofing Contractors Association (NRCA), recommends that a roof be inspected twice each year.

-We know many homeowners are concerned about staying safe during this time of shelter-in-place, with restrictions on who is open for business and who is not.
+We know many homeowners are also concerned about staying safe during this unpredictable time of COVID variants with confusion around whether to mask or not to mask.
 Guidelines for construction crews are updated on a regular basis.
-Booth & Little staff stay informed, as indicated by our post earlier this year.
+Booth & Little staff stay informed, as indicated by our post earlier in the pandemic.
 Marin Builder’s Exchange is another good resource guiding the construction industry during COVID-19.